Sitecore-Hackathon/2019-GoHorse/documentation/README.md

 Users have to go through long process in order to create an account in any site.
 This module enables authentication via face recognition by integrating xConnect and external face recognization API named Kairos.
 The image of the face is either previously captured via publicly available information (social medias, etc) or via registration.
 The user image and data is thus store in xDb via xConnect.

+Face Login Parts

+A) Sitecore CUSTOM FIELDS and SUBMIT ACTIONS to allow:

+	1. Reading and writting the Avatar of the current contact
+	* Field Types:
+		/sitecore/system/Settings/Forms/Field Types/Basic/Contact Avatar
+		/sitecore/system/Settings/Forms/Field Types/Basic/Upload Contact Avatar
+	* Submit Action:
+		/sitecore/system/Settings/Forms/Submit Actions/Face Login/Upload Contact Avatar

+	2. Subscribing and Unsubscribing from the (cloud) Face Detection program (This part is important to mitigate privacy concerns)
+	-- The Face Recognition works as biometric ID of the person - just as fingerprint scanners -- When the user opts-out, his information is totally removed from the cloud Face API, and thus no Face Login is allowed with that face.
+	* Field Types:
+		/sitecore/system/Settings/Forms/Field Types/Basic/Adhere to Face Login
+	* Submit Action:
+		/sitecore/system/Settings/Forms/Submit Actions/Face Login/Adhere to Face Login

+B) Custom Component to allow Face Login (biometric authentication) /sitecore/layout/Renderings/Feature/Login/Face Login
+	1. Face Login requires a Webcam, HTTPS connection
+	2. Requires that user gives permission to the browser to access the webcam
+	3. Needs good light to capture a good image

+C) Demo Content
+	-- My Account form with Avatar Upload and Opt-in checkbox -- Demo pages under /sitecore/content/Home

 ## Pre-requisites

 This module depends on the following